Rent assistance in Sacramento County.

 St. Joseph's Catholic Church, address of 1717 El Monte Avenue, Sacramento, CA and which can be called at (916) 925-3584, provides rental and housing assistance from very limited funds.
 If you think you need help, come early as the money is usually dispersed within the first few days of the month.
 Be sure all your paperwork and applications are in order.
 If they can’t assist you, the charity may have referrals to other churches in the county that may have rental funds.

-Programs to prevent an eviction are available.
+Programs to pay rent to prevent an eviction are available.
 The support provided to tenants may be money for paying rental arrears or energy costs, case management, legal aid, motel vouchers and more.
 The federal government funds many of the non-profits that administer these programs for dealing with unpaid rent.
 More on Sacramento eviction help.

-River City Community Services - Aid is offered, including emergency food, housing and rent assistance.
+River City Community Services - Financial aid is offered, including emergency food, housing and rent assistance.
 Any support provided is in the form of short term crisis assistance.
 All resources are intended to help people become self reliant.
 So while the agency may be able to help with a partial rent or deposit payment, self-sufficiency services are also available and required.
 Phone (916) 446-2627